Postdoctoral Physician Scientist Training

 For those already in training, balancing clinical responsibilities with meaningful engagement in research can be challenging, and often depends on the availability of dedicated research time within your postdoctoral residency and fellowship training program, strong mentorship and role models.

-The Office for Physician Scientist Education and Training (OPSET) offers career development support throughout your residency and fellowship training.
+The Office of Physician Scientist Education and Training (OPSET) offers career development support throughout your residency and fellowship training.
 We provide mentorship and career guidance programs; guidelines for the development of departmental physician scientist training programs, workshops and symposia; and maintain a data base and listserv to keep the physician scientist community connected.

 Learn more about physician scientist training opportunities available in each of the clinical departments:

-• Anesthesiology residents who have successfully completed their first year of clinical anesthesia training and passed their basic science examination are eligible to apply to the Clinician-Scientist Translational Anesthesiology Research (C-STAR) program.
+• Anesthesiology residents who have demonstrated clinical excellence throughout the CA-1 (PGY2) year and have passed their basic science examination are eligible for the program.

 Leadership:

-• George Mashour, Chair
+• Sachin Kheterpal, Chair

 Anesthesiology Department